sinangoral/possibilistic-design/projects.md

 ---

-You will engage in four projects (P_XX) throughout the semester, building prototypes of objects, interfaces, or spaces that interrogate each human sense and their role in shaping our environment.
-A final, cumulative design project (P_FINAL) will synthesize your research interests into a larger scale object or experience.
+You will engage in four projects (P_XX) throughout the semester, building prototypes of objects, interfaces, and spaces that interrogate each human sense and their role in shaping our environment.
+A final and cumulative design project (P_FINAL) will synthesize your research interests into a larger scale object or experience.
 Short assignments (A_XX) will preface each project with precedent research.

 Although each project will likely take on various forms, you will still need to clearly communicate your project through at least a PDF submission.
-Supplmenetal submissions -- such as videos, websites, or other prototypes -- are strongly encouraged to tell your project story effectively and provacatively.
+Supplemental submissions -- such as videos, websites, or other prototypes -- are strongly encouraged to tell your project story convincingly.

 <br>